 We will inform the tenant of the findings of the investigations following the visit.
-This will include identifying the possible causes of damp, recommending effective solutions, all necessary remedial works and the estimated timescales to complete the works.
+This will include identifying the possible causes of damp, recommending effective solutions, all necessary remedial works, including removing any immediate risk of mould where possible, and the estimated timescale to complete the works.